Best Nike Running Shoes of 2025

 Glossary of Running Shoe Terms

 These days, the anatomy of a running shoe can be complicated.
-We try to avoid jargon in our buyer’s guides, but sometimes it’s inevitable, so we put together a glossary of frequently used terms when describing running shoes.
+We try to avoid jargon in our buyer’s guides, but sometimes, it’s inevitable, so we put together a glossary of frequently used terms when describing running shoes.

 • Heel-to-Toe Drop (or just Drop): Drop is the difference in stack height between the heel and the toe of the shoe.
 As mentioned above, most running shoes have some drop, with the heel slightly higher than the toe.
 Zero-drop shoes place the heel and toe at an equal level.
 Most running shoes range in drop from zero to 12 millimeters.
-We recommend trying different drop levels to find the best for your feet and stride.

 • Rock Plate: The rock plate is a protective material that typically sits on top of the outsole of trail running shoes.
-It is usually made of plastic and keeps rocks, roots, or other sharp objects from reaching your foot.
+It is usually made of plastic and keeps rocks, roots, or other sharp objects from digging into your foot.
 Rock plates vary in length, from covering just the forefoot to running the entire length of the shoe.

 • Upper: The upper is the material covering the sides and top of your shoe.
 It connects to the midsole and wraps around your foot.
-It is frequently made of engineered mesh.

 • Rocker: Like a ski or a snowboard, a rocker design is a slight lift at the front and back of the shoe.
-Shoe companies implement rocker technology to improve running efficiency and economy and help runners naturally spring forward using their toes.
+Shoe companies use rocker technology to improve running efficiency and economy and help runners naturally spring forward using their toes.

 Keith Kilgore Jr. running in the Nike Alphafly 3 racing shoes in Ventura County, California.
 Photo: iRunFar/Eszter Horanyi